openintents/openintents/samples/OpenGLSensors/readme_OpenGLSensors.txt

 !!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!

-   YOU HAVE TO MANUALLY INCLUDE THE OPENINTENTS-lib-n.n.n.JAR FILE:
+   YOU MAY HAVE TO MANUALLY INCLUDE THE OPENINTENTS-lib.JAR FILE:

-In the Eclipse Package Explorer, right-click on the imported project OpenGLSensors, select "Properties", then "Java Build Path" and tab "Libraries".
-There "Add External JARs..." and select lib/openintents-lib-n.n.n.jar.
+If it is not included yet, in the Eclipse Package Explorer, right-click on the imported project OpenGLSensors, select "Properties", then "Java Build Path" and tab "Libraries".
+There "Add JARs..." and select lib/openintents-lib.jar.

 !!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!